Large kiln body riveted and welded components

 Penetrant Testing (PT)

-Detect surface open defects (non-ferromagnetic materials).
+Detecting surface opening defects (non-magnetic materials).

 Destructive Testing (Sampling)